9 Things You Need To Do Before You Retire

 For most of us, Social Security will be a major part of our monthly income.
 You can begin collecting when you reach age 62, but you may choose to delay benefits until you reach age 70.

 Why delay?
 Because the longer you wait the bigger your monthly checks will be.
-The reduction is greatest if you begin benefits before you reach your full retirement age (between 65 and 67 depending on your birth year).
+The reduction is greatest if you begin benefits before you reach your full retirement age (between 66 and 67 for most of us, depending on your birth year).

 4. Create a Budget Based On Your New Income